brandonbiggs/Chimp/README.md

     based on the matrix but when doing it dynamically, this could get kind of messy.
     So we'll need to figure out some kind of approach to make sure everything lines up as it should..

+### Observations
+- I'm wondering if the chimp model will eventually produce every combination of words that start with the specific letter.
+I think this can be tested using a file that's full of only words that start with a specific letter.
+Then find out the combinations of them